ThorKn/TT06_AudioChip_02/docs/info.md

 ## External hardware

-Lowpass filters for the PWM output.
+Lowpass filters for the PWM outputs.